finn-no/recsys_slates_dataset/README.md

-Download and prepare data into ready-to-use pytorch dataloaders:
+Download and prepare data into ready-to-use PyTorch dataloaders:

 ```
 from recsys_slates_dataset import dataset_torch